logicalcyber/dell-xps-15-7590-dual-boot-arch-linux/Readme.md

 ## Manjaro Pre-Install

-1.Please download the [Manjaro Linux iso](https://manjaro.org/download/) and put it on a USB stick using [Etcher](https://www.balena.io/etcher/)
+1. Please download the [Manjaro Linux iso](https://manjaro.org/download/) and put it on a USB stick using [Etcher](https://www.balena.io/etcher/)

 2. Use the USB disk to boot into Manjaro.

-**Step 3**
-Verify partitions on your disk.
+3. Verify partitions on your disk.
 Running the `fdisk -l` command will show you all the partitions on the SSD, it should be something as following:

 * /dev/nvme0n1p1 -> EFI
 * /dev/nvme0n1p2 -> Microsoft reserved (128mb)